augcog/OpenARK/README.md

 ## Known issues

 OpenCV prior to 3.2.0 does not offer prebuilt VC14+ binaries.
 Running VC12 OpenCV binaries with VC14 will result in memories errors in findCountours().
 If you are using VC12+ to compile OpenARK, you will need to use CMake to rebuilt OpenCV from source.
-We have used OpenCV 3.2.0 which comes with OpenCV binaries for VC14 to avoid this problem.
+We have used OpenCV 3.2.0 which comes with OpenCV binaries for VC14 to avoid this problem when using Visual Studio 2015.

+If you use `using namespace Intel::RealSense;` you will receive the error `Hand::Ambiguous symbol` hence when accessing methods and class members of RealSense use `Intel::RealSense`

 ## Getting help